DAI-Lab/StegBench/CONFIGURATION.md

 ### Detector Command Generation

 There are flags that are specific to detector command generation.
-These flags tell the StegTest system what to substitute for certain fields when generating the commands from the run command that you provide.
+These flags tell the StegBench system what to substitute for certain fields when generating the commands from the run command that you provide.
 The reason for these flags is that detection procedures require operating on large image datasets and that there are tools that operate on the entire dataset while there are tools that will only operate on one image.
 Furthermore, additional constraints on how these tools detect if an image is steganographic or not necessitate flags in the run command so that the system can properly substitute values and generate proper commmands.
 The flags that are available to detector commands are the following:

 #### Input Image Path